1999 Russian apartment bombings: Claims and denials of responsibility for the blasts

 On 9 September, an anonymous person, speaking with a Caucasian accent, phoned the Interfax news agency, saying that the blasts in Moscow and Buynaksk were "our response to the bombings of civilians in the villages in Chechnya and Dagestan."

-On 13 September 1999, Novaya Gazeta published a report by retired army major Vyacheslav Izmailov, which said that the editorial board of Novaya gazeta had received information about the planned terrorist attacks from its sources in Chechnya.
-In a follow-up article published on 20 September 1999, Izmailov revealed that Novaya Gazeta had received the information on 8 September, twelve hours before the bombing on Guryanova street in Moscow, and immediately relayed it to the Chief Directorate Combating Organized Crime (GUBOP) of the Ministry of Internal Affairs.
-The article has also identified the source as Alexander Kapanadze, a non-commissioned officer in the Russian Army who was taken captive by Chechens in 1995.
-According to Izmailov, as many as 10 terrorist attacks have been planned.
-In a documentary by Alexey Pivovarov, editor-in-chief of Novaya Gazeta Dmitry Muratov commented that Kapanadze has disappeared soon after he had met with GUBOP; none of his whereabouts are known.

 On 15 September, an unidentified man, again speaking with a Caucasian accent, called the ITAR-TASS news agency, claiming to represent a group called the Liberation Army of Dagestan.
 He said that the explosions in Buynaksk and Moscow were carried out by his organisation.
 According to him, the attacks were a retaliation to the deaths of Muslim women and children during Russian air raids in Dagestan.
 "We will answer death with death," the caller said.
 Russian officials from both the Interior Ministry and FSB, at the time, expressed scepticism over the claims and said there is no such organization.
 On 15 September 1999, a Dagestani official also denied the existence of a "Dagestan Liberation Army".

-In an interview published in Lidove Noviny on September 9, Shamil Basayev denied responsibility for the bombings and said that it had been the work of Dagestanis.
+In an interview published in Lidove Noviny on 9 September, Shamil Basayev denied responsibility for the bombings and said that it had been the work of Dagestanis.
 According to Basayev, the bombings were a retribution for the military operation of the Russian Army against "three small villages" in Dagestan.
-In subsequent interviews, Basayev said he didn't know who perpetrated the bombings.
+In subsequent interviews, Basayev said he did not know who perpetrated the bombings.

 In a 12 September interview with Associated Press, Ibn al-Khattab said that "From now on they will get our bombs everywhere!
 Let Russia await our explosions blasting through their cities!
 I swear we will do it!"
 However, in a subsequent interview on 14 September to the Interfax agency in Grozny, Khattab denied responsibility for the bombings.

 Chechen Foreign Ministry issued an official statement on 14 September condemning Moscow blasts, and affirming that "Ichkeria stands firmly against terrorism in any manifestation".